JBMC

 Purpose of a slurry acidification system

 The acidification of slurry is in agriculture – among others, according to the European Regional Development Fund – the most efficient and cost-efficient technology for reducing greenhouse gases and for nutrient recovery.
-The main advantage of the acidification of slurry in the stable is that the greenhouse gas emissions from the stable stage are immediately reduced.

 Advantages of a slurry acidification system